zabbix/zabbix/templates/module/process/README.md

 This template was tested on:

-- CentOS, version CentOS Linux 8
+- CentOS, version CentOS Linux 8;
-- Ubuntu, version Ubuntu 22.04.1 LTS
+- Ubuntu, version Ubuntu 22.04.1 LTS.

 ## Setup